 CONFIDENTIALITY AND NON-USE AGREEMENT

-(Application Service Vendors)

-This Confidentiality and Non-Use Agreement (as it may be amended from time-to-time, the "Agreement") is made as of this ________ __, 2001, by and between Green Mountain Energy Company, whose principal business address is 3815 Capital of Texas Highway South -- Suite 100, Austin, Texas 78704 (the “Company”), and _______________________, whose principal business address is ____________________________ (the "Online Provider").
+This Confidentiality and Non-Use Agreement (as it may be amended from time-to-time, this "Agreement") is made as of this ________ __, 2001, by and between Green Mountain Energy Company, whose principal business address is 3815 Capital of Texas Highway South -- Suite 100, Austin, Texas 78704 (the “Company”), and Enron Net Works, LLC, whose principal business address is located at 1400 Smith Street, Houston, Texas 77002 (the "Enron").
+For purposes of this Agreement, Company and Enron may be hereinafter collectively referred to as the “Parties” or individually as a “Party.”

-WHEREAS, the parties have entered into discussions pursuant to which Online Provider is expected to provide the following services to the Company: _________________________________________________ (the "Project"); and
+WHEREAS, the Parties have entered into discussions ______________________________________ (the "Project"); and

-WHEREAS, the parties anticipate that, during all phases of the Project, the Company may disclose confidential information and other related documentation proprietary to the Company; and
+WHEREAS, the Parties anticipate that, during all phases of the Project, a Party (being the “Disclosing Party”) disclose to the other Party (being the “Receiving Party”) certain confidential information and other related documentation proprietary to the Disclosing Party; and

-WHEREAS, the parties desire to provide for confidential and proprietary treatment of such information so disclosed in order to protect the Company.
+WHEREAS, the Parties desire to provide for confidential and proprietary treatment of such information so disclosed in order to protect the Disclosing Party.

-NOW THEREFORE, in consideration of these premises and for other good and valuable consideration, hereby acknowledged and deemed by each of the parties to be sufficient, the parties agree as follows:
+NOW THEREFORE, in consideration of these premises and for other good and valuable consideration, hereby acknowledged and deemed by each of the Parties to be sufficient, the Parties agree as follows:

-1. The term “Confidential Information” shall mean the Company’s financial information and any business information and plans including, without limitation: (a) marketing plans and techniques; (b) supplier contract terms and conditions; (c) customer information, including load and power supply data; (d) sales and pricing information; and (e) products, processes, assets, customers, markets, management, technology, know-how, trade secrets, financial condition or prospects.
-Online Provider shall treat the Confidential Information, in whatever form received, as proprietary and will maintain it in confidence.
-The Confidential Information shall not be provided or disclosed to any firm, organization, individual or other third party including, without limitation, Enron Power Marketing, Inc., any affiliate of Online Provider, and New Power Holdings, Inc. or any of its affiliates, without the prior written consent of the Company, which consent may be arbitrarily withheld.
+1. The term “Confidential Information” shall mean the Disclosing Party’s business information and plans including, without limitation: (a) financial information (as applicable), (b) marketing plans and techniques; (c) supplier contract terms and conditions; (d) customer information, including load and power supply data; (e) sales and pricing information; and (f) products, processes, assets, customers, markets, management, technology, know-how, trade secrets, financial condition or prospects.
+The Receiving Party shall treat the Confidential Information, in whatever form received, as proprietary and will maintain it in confidence.

-2. Only those employees of Online Provider directly involved in the Project shall be afforded access to the Confidential Information, and all such employees shall maintain confidentiality under the terms hereof.
-Online Provider will instruct employees accessing the Confidential Information regarding maintenance of the confidentiality of the Confidential Information so obtained.
-Only enough copies of the Confidential Information as may be necessary to directly benefit the discussion contemplated by this Agreement shall be made without prior written consent of the Company, which consent may be arbitrarily withheld.
-Online Provider shall take all necessary steps to ensure that no other persons gain access to the Confidential Information.
+2. Only those employees of the Receiving Party directly involved in the Project shall be afforded access to the Confidential Information, and all such employees shall maintain confidentiality under the terms hereof.
+The Receiving Party will instruct employees accessing the Confidential Information regarding maintenance of the confidentiality of the Confidential Information so obtained.
+Only enough copies of the Confidential Information as may be necessary to directly benefit the discussion contemplated by this Agreement shall be made without prior written consent of the Disclosing Party, which consent may be arbitrarily withheld.
+The Receiving Party shall take all necessary steps to ensure that no other persons gain access to the Confidential Information.

-3. Online Provider shall not use the Confidential Information for any purpose other than in connection with lawfully performing services for the Company pursuant any and all agreements executed or to be executed between the Company and Online Provider or any of its affiliates.
+3. The Receiving Party shall not use the Confidential Information for any purpose other than in connection with the Project and all agreements executed or to be executed between the Company and Enron or any of their respective affiliates directly related to the Project.

-4. At the termination of this Agreement, or upon the earlier demand by the Company, the Confidential Information and any copies made thereof shall be immediately returned to the Company or destroyed.
+4. At the termination of this Agreement, or upon the earlier demand by the Disclosing Party, the Confidential Information and any copies made thereof shall be immediately returned to the Disclosing Party or destroyed; provided, however, notwithstanding anything to the contrary in this Agreement, the Receiving Party shall not be obligated to erase Confidential Information that is contained in an archived computer system backup made in accordance with the Receiving Party's security and/or disaster recovery procedures.

-5. The parties and their affiliates, controlling persons, employees and agents agree that disclosure of any Confidential Information, except as authorized in this Agreement, or any violation of this Agreement, will cause the Company immediate and irreparable harm remediable by preliminary and permanent injunctive relief, in addition to any actual damages caused by such disclosure or violation.
+5. The Parties and their affiliates, controlling persons, employees and agents agree that disclosure of any Confidential Information, except as authorized in this Agreement, or any violation of this Agreement, will cause the Disclosing Party immediate and irreparable harm remediable by preliminary and permanent injunctive relief, in addition to any actual damages caused by such disclosure or violation.